No. We are able to work with both large and small areas.

 Whilst the issue of tainting may not be a factor for new build projects, it does become important during renovation/refurbishment work.
 Flowcrete’s Flowfresh antimicrobial polyurethane flooring is virtually odourless.
 Therefore, tainting of food is not an issue during the flooring installation.

 Flowcrete’s Flowfresh Antimicrobial PU system is extremely suitable for food and beverage facilities which are usually exposed to organic waste and microbial contamination while in operation.
 Flowcrete’s Flowfresh system is a seamless, cementitious polyurethane floor finish which incorporates Polygiene®, an antimicrobial additive that offers complete surface protection against harmful bacteria, mould and yeast.
-The performance proven Polygiene® inhibits the growth of gram positive and gram negative bacteria including SARS, E-coli, MRSA, C. difficile and Salmonella typhi, amongst others.
+The performance proven Polygiene® inhibits the growth of gram positive and gram negative bacteria including E-coli, MRSA, C. difficile and Salmonella typhi, amongst others.
 Additionally, international studies have proven that Flowfresh flooring systems show a reduction in the bacterial population by up to 99.9% as well as prevent microbial replication.

 Other benefits include: